justisr/AutoEconomyREADME/README.md

 The GUI inventory size will adjust to use the most rows needed to fit the largest defined slot.
 If you would like to make your inventory larger than you have items for, simply define a slot in your desired max row as AIR, and the inventory will accomidate it.
 Remember to start indexing your slots at 0.

-The following placeholders are available for all GUI configurations:
+The following placeholders are available for all string value fields in all GUI configurations:

 | Placeholder | Description |
 | ----------- | ----------- |